Dr. Ray Mitchell, Dean of the Georgetown University School of Medicine

 What is the greatest difference between the clinical side of medicine and the administrative side?

-Importantly we must strive not to make distinction between the two.
-It is important for educational administrator to maintain a solid foundation in their area of experts.
+Importantly we must strive not to make a distinction between the two.
+It is important for educational administrators to maintain a solid foundation in their area of expertise.
 That means that medical science educators must maintain a presence in the basic science specialty of their background.
 While not all of my colleagues choose to do so, I feel strongly that clinician educators must remain clinicians.
 For me to teach on an inpatient ward or at the podium in basic immunology, I need to be seeing patients in that setting, managing inpatients and consults, and still precepting in the HOYA free clinic in our city’s homeless shelter.
-Otherwise counsel rings hollow.
+Otherwise, counsel rings hollow.
 Some would disagree that it is possible to do both well.
 It is challenging to do so.

 What was/were the most memorable experience(s) during your medical education?

-When I finished senior year and had completed my match – I finished school early, obtained a license, had a gap to work before residency started.
+When I finished my senior year and had completed my match – I finished school early, obtained a license, had a gap to work before residency started.
 I worked supervised by University Faculty for six months in a small town primary care practice near Chapel Hill.
 The role models I encountered among primary care physicians and leaders in that community were a treasure to me.
-I was able to maintain the connection to that community over four year of residency working in their emergency room and that practice.
+I was able to maintain the connection to that community over four years of residency working in their emergency room and that practice.
 It made me a better physician and a better person.

 What do you think is the biggest challenge facing physicians today?

 I am concerned that physicians, residents, and medical students are increasingly burned out and discouraged.
 Our school and others are tackling these issues as are major health systems.
-One approach is that 40% of our students take Mind Body electives learning stress management, relaxation techniques, group support and maintain these Mind Body groups over four years.
+One approach is that 40% of our students take Mind-Body electives learning stress management, relaxation techniques, group support and maintain these Mind Body groups over four years.
 We have recently added a classwide portfolio project to teach reflection and mindfulness techniques imbedded in their smaller academic families

 In a time where technology is rapidly advancing and there is a push toward “precision medicine” initiatives and moving medical records to electronic databases, how can we best streamline this process while keeping in mind patient privacy?